 William is a graduate of Iowa State University, where he earned his Bachelor of Science degree in economics.

-A trusted adviser to policymakers and an influential source of economic analysis for businesses, journalists and the public, Dr. Zandi frequently testifies before Congress on topics including the economic outlook, the nation’s daunting fiscal challenges, the merits of fiscal stimulus, financial regulatory reform, and foreclosure mitigation.
+He is a trusted adviser to policymakers and an influential source of economic analysis for businesses, journalists and the public.
+Dr. Zandi frequently testifies before Congress and conducts regular briefings on the economy for corporate boards, trade associations and policymakers at all levels.